TylerMclaughlin/computational_harmony_v2/readme.md

 This repo started when I tried [answering my own question](https://music.stackexchange.com/questions/67293/ranking-dominant-chord-alterations-by-dissonance) about ranking dominant 7th extensions by dissonance.
 I realized the notion of dissonance is hard to define and complicated, but I also started to appreciate brightness and darkness as a second axis or property that may be used for thinking about harmonies and scales.

+A refactored version of my earlier project titled ["Network Theory of Jazz Scales"](https://github.com/TylerMclaughlin/computational-harmony).
+Aside from many implementation details, the biggest change is the representation of scale networks as directed graphs, where the directed edges convey whether a given scale transition is bright-to-dark or dark-to-bright (arrows now point from bright-to-dark).
+The symmetry between darkness and brightness in music theory underlies the increasingly talked about concept of "negative harmony", discovered by Ernst Levy in 1985 and popularized by Jacob Collier.

 ## Defining brightness and darkness.

 You may be familiar with the concept in music theory about major scale modes that the locrian mode is darkest, lydian is brightest, and dorian is neutral.
 This is related to the circle of fifths, where going up a fourth is considered a transition from bright to dark because a note is flattened (made darker relative to the previous scale).
 I was able to generalize the notion of brightness beyond major modes to the modes of melodic minor, harmonic minor, and harmonic major with the following simple equation: